noyo-technologies/backend-coding-challenge/README.md

 ![Open Remote Container](/docs/remote.png)

-Click that button and it will bring up a menu that you can "Reopen in container".
-Clicking that will run vs code attached to the docker container with a the virtual python environment setup for you.
-From there you will be able to setup a nice unit test environment.
+Click that button, and it will bring up a menu that you can "Reopen in container".
+Clicking will run vs-code attached to the docker container with a virtual python environment setup for you.
+From there, you will be able to set up a friendly unit test environment.

 ![Screenshot](/docs/tests.png)